 6. Light & Portable

-Do you know how light this 20g of eye cream is?
+Do you know how light this eye cream is?
 It’s so light I don’t mind carrying a brand new tube overseas.

 To someone who often travels with a 7kg carry-on luggage for trip lasting more than 10 days, it’s a rare practice.
 I normally dispense all my beauty creams and lotions into super tiny travel containers; but I didn’t have to do it for SANA Namerakahonpo Plumping Eye Cream